sreitich/sreitich.github.io/_posts/2025-7-3-projectile-prediction-2.markdown

 }
 {% endhighlight %}

-Finally, we can just bind this function to GAS's built-in prediction system.
+Finally, we can just bind this function to GAS's built-in prediction system, at the start of `Activate`.

 {% highlight c++ %}
 void UAbilityTask_SpawnPredictedProjectile::Activate()